stalexan/netstat-monitor/README.md

 ## Description

 Netstat-monitor is a command line tool for monitoring network connections.
-Its output looks similar to the output from the netstat command, when netstat is run with the options "netstat --inet -alp".
-One difference is that netstat-monitor can be left running, and it will report new connections as they are made.
+Its output looks similar to the output from the netstat command with the options "netstat --inet -alp".
+One difference is that netstat-monitor can be left running, and will report new connections as they are made.
 Also, filters can be created to limit what's displayed to just what's unexpected or interesting.

 ## Installation